thermalogic/PyRankine/step3/README.md

-# Rankine Cycle Representation
+# The Representation of Rankine Cycle Flowsheet.

-The first stage in the Rankine Cycle Simulator is to be able to generate a Rankine Cycle schematic.
+The importmant stage in the Rankine Cycle Simulator is to be able to generate a Rankine Cycle Flowsheet.

-A Rankine Cycle schematic should be able to describe the `nodes` and `components` present in a Rankine Cycle and also be able to describe how these components are `connected` to each other through `nodes`.
+A Rankine Cycle Flowsheet should be able to describe the `nodes` and `components` present in a Rankine Cycle and also be able to describe how these components are `connected` to each other through `nodes`.

-* 1 Rankine Cycle Representation as `.csv` filea
+* 1 Rankine Cycle Representation as `.csv` files

 * 2 Rankine Cycle Representation as `JSON` file